 Maldives Government

-The Maldives are known officially as the Republic of Maldives, however many people refer to them simply as the “Dhivehi Raajje” (Maldives Islands).
-The islands received their independence from the UK in July of 1965.
-This archipelago is an island chain that is a presidential republic.
-This means that the head of state is the President.
-The President also appoints the cabinet, however the cabinet members should be approved by the Parliament.
+The islands received their independence from the UK in July 1965.
+This archipelago is an island chain that is a presidential republic, meaning the head of state is the President.
+The President appoints the cabinet, and cabinet members must be approved by the Parliament, known as the People’s Majlis.

-The Parliament is known as the People’s Majlis.
-A new constitution was introduced in 2008 allowing for presidential elections every five years.
-The public elects the president and there must be at least 51% in favor for an individual to take office.
-Presidents are limited to 5 year two terms.
+A new constitution was introduced in 2008, allowing for presidential elections every five years.
+To take office, an individual must receive at least 51% of the public’s vote.
+Presidents are limited to serving two 5-year terms.

 The Maldives President’s Office website is a great resource for up-to-date and accurate information.